Nico-Shock/My-Arch-Workspace/README.md

 ## Editing the Taskbar/Panel

 1. Right-click on the Panel and go to edit mode
-2. Disable the floating effect and the blur by changing the option to "Disabled."
+2. Disable the floating effect by changing the option to "Disabled."
+And enable the blur effect.
-3. Change the taskbar size to 32.
+3. Change the taskbar size to 28.

 # General Things: